Atlas-OS/Atlas/app/README.md

   and the window can only be closed knowingly; the install keeps going in the background, and reopening the app picks the session up again and shows its result.
-While it runs (and after it succeeds) the window shows one dedicated installing view: phase, progress, when it started, and the log behind "Show details".
+While it runs (and after it succeeds) the window shows one dedicated installing view: phase, progress and when it started.
+The log and diagnostic export controls are grouped behind "Show details".
 After a successful install the front door restarts Windows in ten seconds; the view counts down with a "Don't restart now" button (and "Restart now" once stopped).
 After the restart, the payload's first-logon setup opens this app again with `--just-installed` (it finds the